MicrosoftDocs/MIMDocs/MIMDocs/mim-azure-monitor-reporting.md

 Before we create a data collection rule that collects the Windows Event log information, we need somewhere to send this information.
 Follow the steps outline in [Create a workspace](/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal#create-a-workspace) to create a Log Analytics workspace.

 ## Create a Data Collection Rule
-Data collection rules (DCRs) are part of an ETL-like data collection process that improves on legacy data collection methods for Azure Monitor.
+Data collection rules (DCRs) are part of an Extract, Transform and Load (ETL) data collection process that improves on legacy data collection methods for Azure Monitor.
 This process uses a common data ingestion pipeline, the Azure Monitor pipeline, for all data sources and a standard method of configuration that's more manageable and scalable than other methods.

 To create the data collection rule for the MIM server.
 Use the following steps.